 Volcker also headed President Obama’s Economic Recovery Advisory Board from 2009 to 2011, making a significant contribution to the Dodd-Frank Wall Street Reform and Consumer Protection Act.

-While finance and the economy dominated much of Volcker’s career, he has been outspoken for years about the importance of an effective government and the need to restore faith in government.
+While finance and the economy dominated much of Volcker’s career, he was outspoken about the importance of an effective government and the need to restore faith in government.
 In 2018, Volcker told the Financial Times he would like his legacy to be his “attention to public service” rather than his economic achievements.

-Volcker Alliance President Thomas W. Ross said Volcker has committed himself in so many ways to public service, to making life better for public servants and to improving the reputation of government.
+Volcker Alliance President Sara Mogulescu said Volcker committed himself to public service, to making life better for public servants, and to restoring trust in the U.S. government.